MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * HDFS NameNode RPC: 8020 -&gt; 9820
 * HDFS NameNode http: 50070 -&gt; 9870
 * HDFS NameNode https: 50470 -&gt; 9871

+Some properties are slightly different.

+Also there is workaround in NFS startup script for Hadoop 3.x.

 <a name="limitations"></a>
 ##Limitations